 Exploring Mallory Court

-Country house hotels with a separate spa complex are an increasingly common thing as hotels try and work out what guests look for in a luxury hotel and the beauty of bedrooms at Mallory Court is that they are located in both the main building and the spa building so you can decide how close to the spa you want to be.
+Country house hotels with spas increasingly common thing as hotels try and work out what guests look for in a luxury hotel, and the beauty of bedrooms at Mallory Court is that they are located in both the main building and the spa building so you can decide how close to the spa you want to be.

 I’m a big fan of hotel maps…